DuPage County specific answer

 - Pre-hearing conference for complex cases

-Processing times in DuPage County Usually range 30-65 days from filing to final.
-Hearing.
+Processing times in DuPage County typically range 30-65 days from filing to final hearing.
+The current filing fee is $319.00 (civil case filing).
+See the Illinois answer for state-wide context.

 DuPage County Requirements